TurakhiaLab/TWILIGHT/docs/index.md

 | NVIDIA GPU             | ✅               | ✅                | ✅                |
 | AMD GPU                | ❌               | ✅                | ❌                |

-!!!🟡
+!!!Note
-    The Docker image is currently built for the `linux/amd64` platform.
+    🟡 The Docker image is currently built for the `linux/amd64` platform.
 While it can run on `arm64` systems (e.g., Apple Silicon or Linux aarch64) via emulation, this may lead to reduced performance.

-!!!⚠️
+!!!Note
-    To enable **GPU support**, the appropriate GPU drivers must be installed on the host system.
+    ⚠️ To enable **GPU support**, the appropriate GPU drivers must be installed on the host system.
 This applies to all installation methods (Installation script, Conda, and Docker).
 The CUDA toolkits and libraries are included in Conda and Docker setups, but must be installed manually when using the installation script.

 ### **Using Conda** <a name=conda></a>